-3. Graduating from High School Ready for College and Career
+3. Graduate from High School

 All youth should receive a quality high school education and graduate with the skills and tools needed to advance to postsecondary education or training.

-4. Completing Postsecondary Education or Training
+4. Complete Postsecondary Education or Training

 Every American should have the option to attend postsecondary education and receive the education and training needed for the quality jobs of today and tomorrow.

 5. All Youth Out of School are Employed

 Anyone who wants a job should be able to get a job that allows them to support themselves and their families.

 6. All Youth Remain Safe from Violent Crime

 All youth and young adults should be safe from violent crime; and individuals who are confined should receive the education, training, and treatment they need for a second chance.